 I recently found out that Tormod was getting criticism when he attended his local church for the role he played in the film.
 Which I find a little bit petty, ain’t church-goers meant to forgive?
 But thankfully we have the complete opposite, he’s also earning himself quite the name in the independent horror scene.
 So I wouldn’t worry too much about them, Tormod.
 Stick to the horror, man!

 I also have to mention the female lead in the movie Eline Aasheim.
-She fitted in perfectly with Per-Ingvar and Magne, there was a nice natural chemistry between them all.
-But agiain, this was a challenging role for any actress to take on so I’ve also got total respect for that, she done such a good job.
+She fitted in perfectly with Per-Ingvar and Magne, there was A nice natural chemistry between them all.
+But again, this was a challenging role for any actress to take on so I’ve also got total respect for that, she did such a good job.
 I really hope to see Eline in more Norwegian horror movies, I think she could be a big name in the horror scene.

 Here is a little more about Eline from the official press release

 “Leading lady, Eline Aasheim, has been praised in several reviews for her daring and brave acting in this movie.
-“Christmas Cruelty!” is her first feature length movie, but already in her early teens she got known for a Norwegian audience through the TV-series, “Fangstfamilien på Svalbard“.
-A mini series that followed Eline and her family, as they lived one year in a small cabin in the wilderness of Svalbard.
+“Christmas Cruelty!” is her first feature-length movie, but already in her early teens she got known to a Norwegian audience through the TV series, “Fangstfamilien på Svalbard”.
+A mini-series that followed Eline and her family, as they lived for one year in a small cabin in the wilderness of Svalbard.
 This documentary featured exciting episodes with polar bears and other adventures the small family had to deal with, isolated in this cold and unforgiving landscape.
 When directors Per-Ingvar Tomren and Magne Steinsvoll first met Eline, there was absolutely no doubt that she was the perfect choice for the main character.
 Her natural talent and beauty far surpassed their hopes for this role.”